-Report for our one-week independent walking holiday from Inntravel, set in Catalonia towards the south-eastern end of the Pyrenees chain.
-NB: Inntravel now seem to call this walk "Foothills of the Pyrenees".
+Report for our 1 week independent walking holiday from Inntravel, in Catalonia at the south-eastern end of the Pyrenees.

 The route passes through the Garrotxa Volcanic Natural Park with many dormant volcano cones and craters.
 You walk from one small family-run hotel to the next, covering about 70km during the week.
 Walking notes are provided by Inntravel.
 Your baggage is carried round by road for you, so all you need to carry is a waterproof and the picnic lunch provided by each hotel.

 A laborious journey to get there.
 Easyjet flight to Barcelona, shuttle train from the airport to Barcelona Sants, Barcelona's main station (€2.50), then a two-hour slow commuter train ride to Ripoll (about €7, yes €7), then a taxi to Mollo (arranged by Inntravel).

 It was raining on the drive up to Mollo, and a spectacular thunderstorm rolled around the village when we arrived.
 Fortunately the clouds blew away by early evening, and we enjoyed fine weather for the whole of the week's walking.
 Our waterproofs spent the whole walk at the bottom of our daypacks.